Hackers News Hackers News

 Why We Picked It

-Because it is backed by CrowdStrike’s massive, globally crowdsourced threat intelligence graph, detonating a file not only tells you what it does, but often tells you exactly which nation-state or e-crime actor wrote it.
+Falcon Sandbox is an undeniable powerhouse when it comes to providing context.
+Because it is supported by CrowdStrike’s massive, globally crowdsourced threat intelligence graph, detonating a file not only reveals its actions but often precisely identifies the nation-state or e-crime actor responsible for its creation.

 Pros: